About David Peterson

 So I went to the accounting department.
 I said, guys look, they're coming up with ideas that are saving money, that everyone's excited about you gotta stop making this a negative and they wouldn't do it.
 And the CEO wouldn't go to his CFO and make him change it, and it all just ended.

-So I tell that story a lot because it's a good example of how igniting, how people can get really excited about something, and then something can happen that is completely and totally outside the boundaries of what you're trying to do with innovation, that just takes the whole joy and kills the whole thing.
+So I tell that story a lot because it's a good example of how igniting, how people can get really excited about something, and then something can happen that is completely and totally outside the boundaries of what you're trying to do with the code of innovation, that just takes the whole joy and kills the whole thing.

 So there has to be this attitude of we're doing this.
 We're doing this for a purpose because we'll get the results of the innovation which will have a much higher level of satisfaction with the employees.
 But, the CEO and the company has to back that up with actions that keep that spirit of innovation going.